AMD: 2006–2019

 On July 24, 2006, AMD announced its acquisition of the Canadian 3D graphics card company ATI Technologies.
-AMD paid $4.3 billion and 58 million shares of its capital stock, for approximately $5.4 billion.
+AMD paid $4.3 billion and 58 million shares of its stock, for approximately $5.4 billion.
 The transaction was completed on October 25, 2006.
 On August 30, 2010, AMD announced that it would retire the ATI brand name for its graphics chipsets in favor of the AMD brand name.

 In October 2008, AMD announced plans to spin off manufacturing operations in the form of GlobalFoundries Inc., a multibillion-dollar joint venture with Advanced Technology Investment Co., an investment company formed by the government of Abu Dhabi.
 The partnership and spin-off gave AMD an infusion of cash and allowed it to focus solely on chip design.
 To assure the Abu Dhabi investors of the new venture's success, AMD's CEO Hector Ruiz stepped down in July 2008, while remaining executive chairman, in preparation for becoming chairman of GlobalFoundries in March 2009.
 President and COO Dirk Meyer became AMD's CEO.
 Recessionary losses necessitated AMD cutting 1,100 jobs in 2009.

 In August 2011, AMD announced that former Lenovo executive Rory Read would be joining the company as CEO, replacing Meyer.
 In November 2011, AMD announced plans to lay off more than 10% (1,400) of its employees from across all divisions worldwide.
 In October 2012, it announced plans to lay off an additional 15% of its workforce to reduce costs in the face of declining sales revenue.
 The inclusion of AMD chips into the PlayStation 4 and Xbox One were later seen as saving AMD from bankruptcy.